AntonTerekhov/OrientDB-PHP/readme.markdown

 ## Exceptions list ##
 For present moment OrientDB using this list of exceptions:

-* OrientDBException -  base exception, all exceptions are extending this class.
-This class used as general error class.
+* `OrientDBException` -  base exception, all exceptions listed below are extending this class.
+This class used as general error class (in case of OrientDB problems).
-* OrientDBConnectException -  throws on connect errors.
+* `OrientDBConnectException` -  throws on connect errors.
-* OrientDBWrongCommandException - wrong command sequence exception, for example recordLoad() on not opened DB.
+* `OrientDBWrongCommandException` - wrong command sequence exception, for example recordLoad() on not opened DB.
-* OrientDBWrongParamsException - wrong params count or other param-related issues.
+* `OrientDBWrongParamsException` - wrong params count or other param-related issues.

 ## OrientDBRecord ##
 This is class representing record.